avocado-framework/avocado/man/avocado.rst

       -h, --help            show this help message and exit --datadir             Shows the data directories currently being used by avocado
-      --paginator {on,off}  Turn the paginator on/off.
-Current: on

 Options for subcommand `diff` (`avocado diff --help`)::